libertypi/rinabackup/README.md

 #### Configuration File

 Upon the first run, the script generates a configuration file `Config_%COMPUTERNAME%.psd1` in its directory.
+Edit this file for configuration.

 ```powershell
 <#